d-hizabi-programmer/Find-the-Penguins-Project/README.md

 # Find-the-Penguins-Project
-This is my Project 2 of JavaScript Programmin Subject.
+This is my Project 2 of JavaScript Programming Subject